Concurrent Design Optimization of Powertrain Component Modules in a Family of Electric Vehicles: Results

 \section{Results}

-In this section, we showcase our methodology with a benchmark design problem considering the family design of four different Tesla models: Model~S, Model~3, Model~X and Model~Y. We compare the results of the concurrent strategy with a vehicle-tailored design optimization, whereby the modules' sizes are optimized individually for a single vehicle.
+In this section, we showcase our methodology with a benchmark design problem considering the family design of four different Tesla models: Model~S, Model~3, Model~X and Model~Y. We compare the results of the concurrent strategy with the leading technique applied in the literature and on the market, consisting in optimizing the vehicle’s design specifically to minimize its own \ac{TCO}, whereby the components’ sizes are optimized individually for the single vehicle.
+However, by comparing Table~\ref{tab:results} with Table~\ref{table:student}, we observe minor differences between the vehicle-tailored design and the actual commercial vehicle design.
+These differences can be ascribed to uncertainties in the models (we do not have access to the exact Tesla efficiency maps) and other company strategic decisions.

 The vehicle-tailored design is computed with the same framework considering only one vehicle at the time, with $N_\mathrm{b} = 1$ and $ N_\mathrm{m} = 2 $ (AWD topology).
 In order to minimize the errors owing to market fluctuations, we adjusted the figures for inflation~\cite{Inflation} and converted the dollars into euros where necessary~\cite{Conversion}.
 In our analyses, we refer to market and technology from the year 2020.
 Table~\ref{tab:costpar} gathers the parameters used for the cost model, Table~\ref{tab:ref} shows the reference parameters of the modules, whereas Table \ref{tab:Vpar} contains vehicle parameters, performance parameters, and vehicle type fractions.

-We consider the Class 3 Worldwide harmonized Light-duty vehicles Test Procedure (WLTP) for the speed and acceleration trajectories and we discretize Problem \ref{prb:CDOP} using the Euler forward method with a sampling time of \mbox{1 \unit{s}}.
-Thereafter, we parse it with YALMIP~\cite{Loefberg2004} and solve it to global optimality with MOSEK~\cite{ApS2017}, in \mbox{2~\unit{s}} for each of the possible $N_\mathrm{c}$ combinations.
+We consider the Class 3 Worldwide harmonized Light-duty vehicles Test Procedure (WLTP) for the speed and acceleration trajectories and we discretize Problem \ref{prb:CDOP} using the forward Euler method with a sampling time of \mbox{1 \unit{s}}.
+Thereafter, we parse it with YALMIP~\cite{Loefberg2004} and solve it to global optimality with MOSEK~\cite{ApS2017}, in \mbox{2~\unit{s}} for each of the possible $N_\mathrm{c}$ combinations (Fig. \ref{fig:flowchart}).
 It is important to underline that the solution depends on the sets $\mathbb{M}$ and $\mathbb{B}$.
 In fact, they influence the possible ratios of motor power and battery capacity among the vehicles, thus potentially increasing efficiency and lowering costs.
 Also, having more elements in the sets means a higher number of possible configurations, therefore increasing the total computation time.
-Finally, in our benchmark problem, we consider equal fractions of vehicles of the $i$-th type, i.e., $ w_i =25\%$.
-These parameters act like weights in the optimization, determining the vehicle types' importance according to the market research outcome.